Anne Marie d'Orléans: Duchess and Queen

 After her arrival in Savoy, Anne Marie came under the influence of her pro-French mother-in-law, who maintained a powerful position as a French ally at the court of Savoy.
 She was described as a dutiful and humble daughter-in-law, who loyally adhered to Marie Jeanne's wishes.
 Her close relationship with her mother-in-law was not viewed favorably by her spouse, who regarded it as a political threat, as he had long been opposed to his mother's influence in politics.

 The personal relationship between Anne Marie and Victor Amadeus was reportedly somewhat cool during the first years of their marriage, partly due to the adultery on his part and his disappointment that she did not give birth to a son for several years.
-Anne Marie served as regent for the first time during the trip of Victor Amadeus in 1686, and was said to have handled the task well despite her young age.
+Anne Marie served as regent for the first time in 1686, and was said to have handled the task well despite her young age.

 When Victor Amadeus severed his ties with France in 1690, Anne Marie and her children accompanied her mother-in-law when they left the capital in protest.

 Despite his marriage ties to France, Victor Amadeus joined the anti-French side in the War of the Spanish Succession.
 Anne Marie was appointed by him to serve as regent of Savoy during his absence in the war, a task she handled with maturity and judgment.

 In 1706, Turin was besieged by French forces under the command of Anne Marie's half-brother Philippe d'Orléans, and Spanish forces of her cousin and son-in-law Philip V. She and her sons Victor Amadeus and Carlo Emanuele were forced to flee to Genoa.